Reusing Overtrained Language Models Saturates Scaling: Extensions and Limitations

 \subsection{Joint Scaling Incorporating Model Size}

-Let us first focus on CPT where the model size remains unchanged after bootstrapping.
-We proceed to extend the data scaling law to include model size $N$.
-To determine the functional form, we impose that the loss follows the well-grounded ``Chinchilla" scaling law \cite{hoffmann2022training} (which jointly models the base model's loss with respect to dataset and model sizes) with respect to $D_2$ and $N$:
+We proceed to extend the data scaling law to include model size, $N$.
+Let us first focus on CPT where the model size remains unchanged after second-stage pretraining.
+To determine the functional form, we impose that the loss follows the well-grounded ``Chinchilla" scaling law \citep{hoffmann2022training} (which jointly models the base model's loss with respect to dataset and model sizes) with respect to $D_2$ and $N$.

+\textbf{Condition 3:} For a fixed base model trained on $D_1$ tokens, the second-stage loss should follow the Chinchilla scaling law with respect to the number of tokens $D_2$ and model size $N$:

 The straightforward functional form that satisfies the Chinchilla-style scaling law is:

 which is also consistent with the conditions (power-law ansatz) imposed in Section \ref{sec:formulation}.